GRC Platform

 3/5

-Onspring is a low-code, cloud-based GRC platform designed for organizations that need to manage risk, compliance, audit, policy, and third-party risk in a single, deeply configurable environment.
-It supports major frameworks including ISO 27001, NIST, and CMMC, and holds a FedRAMP Authorization for government-facing deployments.
-For a seed or Series A startup shopping for its first SOC 2 tool, it is almost certainly the wrong fit—but for a scaling company with a dedicated GRC function, it is worth a serious look.
+Onspring is a low-code, cloud-based GRC suite targeting enterprise organizations that need to manage risk, compliance, audit, policy, and vendor risk from a single platform.
+It supports frameworks including ISO, NIST, and CMMC, and holds FedRAMP authorization for federal deployments.
+For a seed or Series A startup shopping for their first SOC 2 tool, it is almost certainly more platform than you need right now.

 GRC Review editorial desk